Whatever (Oasis song): Authorship dispute

 Oasis settled out of court with EMI as the record label claimed that the song borrowed portions of Neil Innes's "How Sweet to Be an Idiot".
-Innes received a songwriting credit and a share of the royalties.
+Innes received a share of the royalties.
 The portion of the melodic line in question are the eight notes that accompany the lyrics "How Sweet to be an Idiot"/"I'm free to be whatever I" of the Oasis version, appearing 40 seconds after the start of the Innes version.

-Live performances

-"Whatever" had been performed live by Oasis many times, sometimes with the string arrangement which accompanies the single version, sometimes without.
-They often ended live versions of the song with lyrics adapted from the Beatles song "Octopus's Garden".
-They had also been known to add the lines "All the young blues [sic]....carry the news...", in reference to the David Bowie song "All the Young Dudes" (first recorded by Mott the Hoople), with the changing of "dudes" to "Blues" being a reference to the then nickname of Man City.
-At their famous performances at Maine Road in April and Knebworth in August 1996, the song was accompanied throughout by harmonica player Mark Feltham.

-Noel Gallagher later revisited "Whatever", adding the song to his setlist during his first tour with his band High Flying Birds.
-Both he and Liam still perform the song semi-regularly on tour.

-The song was included on the setlists for both Liam's Definitely Maybe 30th Anniversary Tour and the band's Live '25 Tour, utilising the strings arrangement for both tours.
+Innes later made a reference to "Whatever" at the beginning of the song "Shangri-La" by the Rutles, on their 1996 Archaeology album.

 B-sides

 One of the single's B-sides, "Slide Away", was already featured on their debut album, Definitely Maybe.
 The other two—"(It's Good) to Be Free" and "Half the World Away"—were later featured on the B-side compilation The Masterplan.
 "Slide Away" and "Half the World Away" would also be featured on Oasis' 2006 compilation album Stop the Clocks, but "Whatever" itself was not included.
-"Half the World Away" was chosen as the theme tune to The Royle Family. "(It's Good) to Be Free" was mentioned by Liam under the name "Live by the Sea" before its official release.
+"Half the World Away" was chosen as the theme tune to The Royle Family.